What is Boudin Sausage?

 A quick web search revealed a few other places in Louisiana that make legal boudin rouge, at least according to some Louisianan’s posting their finds on the net.
 Babineaux Slaughter House on Par Road in Breaux Bridge, and Plaisance Meat Market on Plaisance Street in Lorose – Lockport.

 There are, of course, other variations of boudin in Louisiana.
 It has been made, for instance, from crawfish, shrimp, and alligator.
 In France, the blood version is usually called boudin noir or black pudding, similar to other traditional blood sausages called black pudding.
-Blood boudin or boudin noir done in a French way, which may be quite similar to Cajun boudin, or done in other ways is readily available from U.S. sources, putting paid to the notion that blood sausage is illegal.
+Blood boudin or boudin noir done in a French way, which may be quite similar to Cajun boudin, or done in other ways is putting paid to the notion that blood sausage is illegal.